 Easy Does It

 When it’s time to start washing your foot tattoo, it’s important to be gentle.
 Using only your hand, apply a small amount of non-scented, chemical-free mild cleanser to the tattoo and slowly work the cleanser into the skin with a circular motion.
 Rinse with cool water.
 While you’re washing your tattoo, you may feel something slimy on the surface—that’s plasma, and you’ll want to be sure that it’s completely gone before you’re finished washing.
 Keep applying cool water and making circular motions with your hand until you don’t feel the slippery plasma anymore.
-If you don’t get rid of the plasma, it dries on the surface of your skin and scabs, which can be very painful.
+As your tattoo artist will likely tell you, if you don’t get rid of the plasma, it dries on the surface of your skin and scabs.

 Once your tattoo is clean, you’ll need to apply something to keep it moist, either an ointment or a lotion.
 It’s pretty much a matter of preference as long as you make sure whatever you use doesn’t have any fragrance or harsh chemicals.
 The presence of petrolatum as an ingredient has been debated for years on whether or not it can actually draw ink away from the tattoo, but lots of the moisturizers tattoo artists recommend have it in them.
 Personal experience and observances indicate that a small amount of petrolatum is okay (straight petroleum jelly, however, isn’t) and that it’s the overuse of those products that usually cause the problem.
 People tend to want to slather the stuff on way too thick, and that’s when ink loss is caused.
 So, this is our rule for ointment/moisturizer application: apply a thin coat, rub in well with your fingers, and then take a clean paper towel and dab off whatever remains.
 Your tattoo shouldn’t look glossy when you’re done.